elmarti/react-joystick-component/README.md

 The main breaking change is that the control plane is no longer square by default - if you require a square control plane on a circular joystick, you can set `controlPlaneShape='square'` which will give you the original behaviour.

-Component Props - as described by IJoystickProps
+Component Props - as described by IJoystickProps - all are optional

 | Prop  | Type  | Description  |
 |---|---|---|